section-engineering-education/engineering-education/articles/how-to-build-a-todo-app/index.md

 ![Stateless Widget](/engineering-education/how-to-build-a-todo-app/stateless.jpg)

-After running the app you will notice an empty canvas with the title To-do-List. let us look at the code.
+After running the app you will notice an empty canvas with the title To-do-List.
+Let us look at the code.

 ![Stateless Widget Code](/engineering-education/how-to-build-a-todo-app/stateless.jpg)

 ### Flutter Packages
-On the first line, we imported a flutter package named Material.dart (import 'package:flutter/material.dart';) to make app development fast flutter comes with a package that makes it easy to start building a material style app.
-Packages are simply other people's solution for a feature you need in your app So instead of building some features from scratch just go pub.dartlang.org, search for a package that will perform that feature you want to build, and incorporate it into your app this will save a lot of time for you as a developer.
-As you continue with flutter you will use a lot of packages.
+On the first line, we imported a flutter package named `Material.dart` (import 'package:flutter/material.dart';) to make app development fast flutter comes with a package that makes it easy to start building a material style app.
+Packages are simply other people's solution for a feature you need in your app.
+Instead of building some features from scratch, you could just go to [pub.dartlang.org](pub.dartlang.org) and search for a package that will perform that feature you want to build.
+You can incorporate it into your application.
+This will save a lot of time for you as a developer.
+As you develop with flutter, you will use a lot of packages.

 ### Flutter Widgets
-Flutter Widgets describe what the view of an app should look like given the current configuration and state According to the Flutter documentation, Flutter widgets are built using a modern framework that takes inspiration from React.
+Flutter Widgets describe what the view of an app should look like given the current configuration and state.
+According to the Flutter documentation, Flutter widgets are built using a modern framework that takes inspiration from React.

-A widget can help with layout, define design, etc. For example, Padding, Margin, Center, Layout rows, and columns are all widgets.
+A widget can help with layout, define design, etc. For example: Padding, Margin, Center, Layout rows, and columns are all widgets.

-From our code, the whole app is a widget, which contains a MaterialApp widget.
+From our code, the whole app is a widget which contains a MaterialApp widget.
-- The scaffold is the widget that helps us create a proper Material layout without the worry of manual styling.
+- The scaffold is the widget that helps us create a proper material layout without the worry of manual styling.
 - The AppBar is a widget that accepts a title and creates a bar at the top of the screen, this is normal in apps.
 This aligns the text to the left on Android and aligns text to the center on iOS.

 ### Stateless Widget
-A stateless widget is a widget whose state cannot be changed once it’s built. i.e. no amount of change in the variables, icons, buttons, or retrieving data can change the state of the app.
+A stateless widget is a widget whose state cannot be changed once it is built. i.e. no amount of change in the variables, icons, buttons, or retrieving data can change the state of the app.
 A to-do app will always have to-do items added and remove, to achieve this we will need to implement a stateful widget.

 ### Stateful Widget
 This type of widget is dynamic.
 This means it can change its appearance when it receives data or change appearance in response to events triggered.

 Edit your code to match the one in the picture below.

 ![Stateful Widget](/engineering-education/how-to-build-a-todo-app/stateful.jpg)

-You should notice that our stateful widgets class TodoList has two classes this is to enable us to update our to-do list without losing our data.
+You should notice that our stateful widgets class TodoList has two classes.
+This is to enable us to update our to-do list without losing our data.
 Now, let us add functionality to the state class.
-Add the below code to your state.
+Add the below code to your state:

 ![Code Picture](/engineering-education/how-to-build-a-todo-app/listText.jpg)